 - Cut a brown paper bag to fit over your baking sheet

-- Beat eggs whites, vinegar, vanilla and salt at high speed until soft peaks form
+- Beat egg whites, vinegar, vanilla and salt at high speed until soft peaks form

 - Gradually add sugar and continue beating until stiff peaks form

-- Drop by tsp onto cookie sheets covered with brown paper
+Drop by spoonfuls or use an icing bag to drop the meringue mixture onto cookie sheets covered with brown paper

 - Bake at 275 for 40-45 minutes